- GDP (PPP):

 - FDI Inflow:

 Taiwan’s dynamic multiparty democracy operates under a 1947 constitution that was drawn up originally to include all of China.
 Its economy is one of the wealthiest in Asia.
-The Democratic Progressive Party (DPP) returned to power when Tsai Ing-wen was elected president in 2016 but was defeated decisively in local elections held in 2018.
-It is expected that the presidential election scheduled for 2020 will be very competitive.
-China’s ongoing attempts to isolate Taiwan diplomatically place pressure on the country’s long-term ability to maintain its presence in overseas markets.
-Taiwan’s dynamic capitalist economy is driven largely by industrial manufacturing, especially exports of electronics, machinery, and petrochemicals.
+The Democratic Progressive Party (DPP) returned to power when Tsai Ing-wen was elected president in 2016.
+Amid the backdrop of the 2019–2020 Hong Kong protests and threats from China, President Tsai secured reelection in a landslide victory in 2020.
+China’s ongoing attempts to isolate Taiwan diplomatically threaten both the country’s long-term political autonomy and its ability to maintain its presence in overseas markets.
+Taiwan’s trade dependent economy is driven by a competitive manufacturing sector that encompasses electronics, machinery, petrochemicals, and information and communication technology products.

-The top personal income tax rate is 45 percent, and the top corporate tax rate is 20 percent.
-Other taxes include value-added and interest taxes.
+The top individual income tax rate is 40 percent, and the top corporate tax rate is 20 percent.
+Other taxes include a value-added tax.
 The overall tax burden equals 8.9 percent of total domestic income.
-Government spending has amounted to 17.8 percent of the country’s output (GDP) over the past three years, and budget deficits have averaged 2.0 percent of GDP.
-Public debt is equivalent to 35.0 percent of GDP.
+Government spending has amounted to 17.3 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.7 percent of GDP.
+Public debt is equivalent to 28.2 percent of GDP.